andy-guttridge/tribehub_drf/testing.md

 ### Test 39

 When authenticated as user *family2c*, all events only for the user's tribe from today and for the next two months should be returned (including recurrences).
-In this case, this should be fortnightly recurrences for 'Play rehearsals'.
+In this case, this should be an event called 'Play rehearsals' with fortnightly recurrences.
 No events for other tribes should be returned.

 **Result: PASS**